datahub-project/datahub/docs/managed-datahub/configuring-identity-provisioning-with-okta.md

 ### 2. Configure SCIM

 a).
+Generate a personal access token from [DataHub](../../docs/authentication/personal-access-tokens.md#creating-personal-access-tokens).

-In the `Provisioning` tab, configure the DataHub-SCIM endpoint as shown below:
+b).
+In the `Provisioning` tab, configure the DataHub-SCIM endpoint as shown in the below image:

 <p>
 <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/scim/okta/scimConfig1.png"/>
 </p>

-**Note**: the Bearer token would be a [personal access token generated from DataHub](../../docs/authentication/personal-access-tokens.md#creating-personal-access-tokens)

-b).
+**Note**: Set the value of the `Bearer` field to the personal access token obtained in step (a) above.

+c).
 Configure the `To App` section as shown below:

 <p>
 <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/scim/okta/scimConfig2.png"/>